Amanda Lauer PhD

 Otolaryngology Resident Research T32

-Effects of hearing loss on the brain, auditory efferent system, auditory phenotyping
+Effects of hearing loss on the brain, auditory efferent system, comparative otopathology

-The overall focus of Lauer Lab research is to understand how abnormal auditory input from the ear changes processing in the brain, and how the brain compensates for degraded peripheral input.
+The overall focus of Lauer Lab research is to understand how acoustic experience (noise, hearing loss) changes the afferent and efferent circuits connecting the ear with the brain.
 Our laboratory is part of the David M. Rubenstein Hearing Research Center at Johns Hopkins.
-We study the consequences of various forms of acquired hearing dysfunction on the auditory brainstem, and the role of auditory efferent systems in hearing and hearing loss.
+We study the consequences of various forms of acquired hearing dysfunction on the cochlea and auditory brainstem (especially noise and age-related), and the role of auditory efferent systems in hearing and hearing loss.
 These studies investigate how peripheral and central components of auditory nerve and brainstem synapses change in response to noise and hearing loss, and how efferent processes work to protect against hearing dysfunction and compensate for abnormal hearing conditions.
-We integrate behavioral, non-invasive physiology, and quantitative anatomical approaches.
-We collaborate with several e-phys and molecular biology labs to achieve both broad and deep analysis of the dysfunctional auditory system.
-Current projects focus on structure-function relationships in age and noise-induced hearing loss, olivocochlear efferent degeneration and plasticity across the lifespan, and the role of stress in hyper-reactivity to loud sounds and tinnitus.
+We integrate behavioral, optogenetic, gene therapy, non-invasive physiology, and quantitative anatomical approaches.
+We collaborate with several e-phys and molecular biology labs to achieve both broad and deep analysis of the auditory system.
+We also take a comparative approach to study the auditory and vestibular systems in a wide range of species, including humans, to better understand the range of normal structure-function and why soe species are more resistant to environmental challenges such as noise pollution.
 We also assist other labs with auditory phenotype characterization of mouse models of rare diseases, neurological disorders, and developmental perturbations.

 Back to faculty profiles